lordxax/sildactyl54/buildguide/macropad/README.md

 ![finished micropad](../img/1_50_finished.jpg)
 ![finished micropad](../img/1_51_finished.jpg)

 Note that my keycaps are flipped by 90 degrees (compared to how people usually mount them).
 It will not matter at this point, but you might be surprised when you compare it to other builds.
+[Here is why](../designDecisions/README.md)

 ## Post build
 - make sure that the keyboard works as expected